 You see, I’m not sure what the role of the SEO agency is anymore – now, or in the future.

 Don’t get me wrong, I’m not anti-agency.
-As a model, it creates exactly the kinds of the skills, experience, and on-demand expertise which most organisations can’t (and, economically, probably shouldn’t) breed internally, and as such, provides a lot of value.
+As a model, it creates exactly the kinds of skills, experience, and on-demand expertise which most organisations can’t (and, economically, probably shouldn’t) breed internally, and as such, provides a lot of value.

-However as brands’ SEO needs change, I think that SEO agencies need to change too.
+However as brands’ SEO needs to change, I think that SEO agencies need to change too.
 I’m just not sure what they need to change into, yet.

 Here’s my thinking…

 The maturing SEO industry

 There’s a long-established assumption in the industry that in-house marketers should “outsource their SEO” to an agency, who’ll then execute strategies and deploy tactics to deliver increased visibility, traffic, and value.

 For the most part, this worked, because in-house teams tend to be short of executional resources, and the agency model is designed to support these teams in a way that has worked well, for a long time.
 Brands ‘buy’ SEO in the same way that they spend money on other advertising channels, with monthly meetings, budgets and targets.

 However, things have changed, and I think that we need to reconsider how that relationship works.